 According to the internet, it is very silly.
-And it is also perfectly exploitable for babby's first hack.
+Something about it just tickled my 'tism feelers.

-When I got back from the Tampa airport, I took a look at my network traffic and saw the same booty dookey nbns queries being sent from my windows machine.
-Score.
-I didn't even have to setup a virtual network: I'm just so dogshit at machine hygiene, that my skill issue became a pretty epic win.
+When I got back from Tampa, I took a look at my network traffic and saw the same goofy nbns queries being sent from my windows machine.
+Noice.

 I'm not sure of how familiar you, dear reader, are with DNS, but it stands for Domain Name Service.
 At a high level, its a phonebook for IP addresses (or like the contacts app on a phone).
 A domain name server is a server (in most instances, something like google or cloudflare, or a personal DNS server) that keeps track of hostnames and IP addresses.
 DNS packets utilize UDP or TCP (rarely), the payload of which contains the DNS payload structure.